 |Inlets underneath||Angled / corner||Straight||Angled|

-The ‘size’ of radiator valve refers to the size of the connection and pipework rather than the size of the valve aesthetically.
-15mm pipes are the most common and most valves are manufactured to fit this size, but you may come across pipework between 8mm – 28mm.
+By radiator valve size, we mean the connection and pipework rather than their physical size.
+15mm pipes are the most common and most valves are manufactured to fit this size.
+But you may come across pipework between 8mm – 28mm.

-If you do have smaller or bigger pipework than 15mm and are struggling to find the valves you want in the right size you can buy adapters to solve the problem.
+If you do have smaller or bigger pipework than 15mm, and are struggling to find the valves need, you can buy an adapter.

 Once you've chosen the right type and size of valve for your home the last thing to consider is the look and style.
 There is a wide variety of styles available from simple, minimalist and contemporary to more traditional, elegant and classic options for period homes.